 Managing international payments

 Working in partnership with a currency specialist like moneycorp can improve the process of managing international export revenue.
 As well as expert guidance on the currency market and available currency tools for managing risk, moneycorp provides clients with an online platform for managing international payments.
-Features of the platform include live statements, progress updates on international payments and the facility to make payments in multiple currencies and management controls.
+Features of the platform include live statements, progress updates on your payments, as well as management controls and the facility to send money in multiple currencies.
 This approach doesn’t add too many additional layers of administration or require staff with specialist expertise, but does provide the transparency and checks and balances that allow for the close management of currency costs.